<< New text box >>

 CADEkids Program Participant Demographics

-During a typical school year, CADEkids' demographics are up to 65% African-American and up to 44% Latino.
-Approximately 90% of participants qualify for the free or reduced-price lunch program.
+During a typical school year, CADEkids' student demographics are: 60% African-American, 25% White, 5% Asian-American, and ethnically, 31% Latino.
+Approximately 95% of participants qualify for the free or reduced-price lunch program.

 The public elementary and middle schools these children attend have a high incidence of drug-related problems, poor academic performance, and dangerous incidents—defined as weapons offenses (guns, knives, or other weapons) and violent incidents (homicide, kidnapping, robbery, sexual offenses, and aggravated assaults)―in their neighborhoods.